Online Advocacy Tools: Video and Animation

 The Basics

 One note — if possible, “watermark” your pieces so that your URL displays within the picture as they play.
 This way, if someone copies the file and distributes it independently of your site, viewers will still have a way to find you.
-Also, besides linking to issue-specific clips in the appropriate places on your site, you’ll probably want to create a central page that collects all of your video (and/or audio) in one place — here’s an example from the NET site.
+And if your video is specifically intended to spur action, be sure to end it with a definite call for people to take that action, usually accompanied by a link that provides an opportunity to do it.
+Also, besides linking to issue-specific clips in the appropriate places on your site, you’ll probably want to create a central page that collects all of your video (and/or audio) in one place.
+Finally, when you post a video to YouTube or a similar hosting site, pay close attention to the description and keywords you include along with the video clip itself — they’re extremely important in helping users of the site find your content as they search for information (or momentary distraction).

 Reaching Out

 Next, campaigns can use video as an outreach tool by posting clips on Google video, YouTube or their competitors, hoping to capture new supporters as they come across them.
 Most sites will allow you to create a “channel” that gathers all of your videos in one place and may allow you to link back to your main site or your action center.
-Again, watermarking is a good idea.
+Again, watermarking is a good idea, as is carefully crafting the short text descriptions video-hosting sites typically allow you to add to your content — they’ll help your pieces show up when people use Google or the search engines built into the video sites themselves.

 Posting videos is the beginning of the battle, but if you really want them to be seen, you’ll need to spread the word using all of your normal promotional mechanisms.
 Link to them from your main website and social network profiles, promote them to your email list, and make sure that it’s as easy as possible for viewers to forward your link to others (a feature generally built into video-sharing sites).
 Also, keep in mind that YouTube and other video-sharing sites usually display a handful of popular or noteworthy clips on their front page and on category pages, and your viewership can spike if you can build enough traffic on your own to start being featured.
 Pay close attention to copyright!
 Some sites will reserve the right to use your content for their own purposes.